 Before we get into the meat of this entire blog, I’d like to show you what his Mustang looked when he first got it:

 I’m sure I’m not the only one, but I do have a favorite set of wheels that just never, ever look bad on any car.
 Those wheels are the Volk TE37 and Michael did indeed throw them on his ‘stang.
-Check out this blog for more info on this particular setup!
+Those wheels are the Volk TE37 and Michael did indeed throw them on his ‘stang’.

 Like I said, it’s cool, but there can be plenty done to it.
 After this, he decided to further prepare his S550 Mustang GT with the HRE FlowForm FF15 Wheels, and I must say, it looked dope.The HRE FlowForm FF15 wheels do look amazing and will stay relevant in style and design for years to come.
 If these wheels are more your thing, check out the HRE Performance Wheels for Ford page for more info!
 We can rebuild it, we have the technology…